 NORTH CAROLINA

-To become a home inspector in North Carolina, you'll have to become licensed.
-Home Inspectors in North Carolina are governed by the Department of Insurance – Home Inspector Licensure Board.
+Home inspectors in North Carolina are regulated by the Department of Insurance Home Inspector Licensure Board.

 325 N. Salisbury Street